utkarshpawade/PriyaAI/README.md

 English**, qualifies the lead against a deterministic slot machine, answers only what a zod-validated knowledge base supports, and files a structured bilingual summary when the call ends.

-> **Runs with zero API keys.** Every provider sits behind an interface with a mock.
-With an empty
-> `.env` the browser transcribes locally, a rule-based LLM drives the whole flow, and the browser
-> speaks the reply.
-Add keys to upgrade individual stages; each downgrades independently.

 ---